 - Insufficient access to reproductive and basic health services.

-ChildFund is partnering with Girl Determined to give girls in Myanmar the education and support they need to overcome these challenges.
+ChildFund Myanmar is partnering with Girl Determined to give girls the education and support they need to overcome these challenges.
 A structured leadership and life-skills program has been developed that brings together adolescent girls from diverse ethnic and religious backgrounds to increase their access to education, health knowledge, participation in decision-making and personal development.

 The curriculum spans everything from communication skills, teamwork and goal-setting to self-esteem, healthy relationships and diversity.
 Gender norms are also challenged through participation in sports, commonly not available to girls and young women in Myanmar.